shubham828/shubham828.github.io/_posts/2020-05-14-Community Bonding.md

 * find the details

 This much for now, My further blogs will keep you updated with my progress.
-In the meantime you can try GCompris from the [link](https://gcompris.net/wiki/Installation) or directly install from Play Store.
+In the meantime you can try GCompris from the [link](https://gcompris.net/wiki/Installation) or directly install from Play Store and try interesting activities.

 Stay safe and have fun.